Best Thermometer for Kombucha Brewing

 Keep us brewing and blogging!
 We earn a small commission from purchases made through links on this site without increasing your cost.
 Thank you for your support.

 Of the many factors that have an affect on the brewing of kombucha, temperature is one of the most important.
 The ideal brewing temperature is from about 75 to 85 degrees Fahrenheit (24 to 30 degrees Celsius).
 We have found that different temperatures within that range greatly influence how long the brew takes to become kombucha and will also affect the flavor of the finished kombucha.

-Our thermometer of choice happens to be the Deiss PRO Digital Meat Thermometer, but there are many inexpensive choices available on Amazon.
+Our thermometer of choice happens to be the Deiss PRO Digital Meat Thermometer.
+Don’t let the “meat” in the name confuse you.

 You will definitely increase your chances of making yummy kombucha every time once you take control of the temperature of your brew!

 In a hurry?
 See our top picks…